RWTH-EBC/pyCity/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+## Installation

+PyCity requires the following Python packages:
+- numpy
+- pandas
+- sympy
+- nose
+- xlrd
+as well as the python package
+uesgraph
+which is available unter [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)

+First, you should download and install uesgraph.
+Local installation is possible via pip:
+`pip install -e 'your_path_to_uesgraph_setup'`

 ## License

 PyCity is released by RWTH Aachen University's Institute for Energy Efficient Buildings and Indoor Climate (EBC)